Tomtom9874/TheDeuteriumCalculator/README.md

 # README
 ## Python Installation
 Head over to <a href="https://www.python.org/downloads/">Python.org</a> to install Python.
 Currently the supported version is: 3.8.1.
+If you already have Python installed you may skip this step.
+It is recommended to update to this version however.

-The only change to the settings you need to make is checking the box which adds Python to the Path.
+*The only change to the settings you need to make is checking the box which adds Python to the Path.*

 Packages are premade code usable by other software.
 This program depends on a number of them which can all be installed by using a single command within the command prompt (Open using windows+r, type cmd):